American Association of Biological Anthropologists: Membership

 There are over 2,200 members of the AABA.
 There are three categories of membership: Regular, Student, and Special (persons with a professional interest in biological anthropology who do not meet the requirements of regular membership).
 Members of the AABA can attend the annual meeting at a rate determined by their membership category, receive full access to AABA publications and electronic communications, and submit nominations for elected positions.
 Regular members may vote and serve in elected positions.

 Annual meeting

-The AABA holds an annual meeting that is attended by scientists from around the world.
+The AABA holds an annual meeting that is attended by scientists from all around the world.
 The Association's website maintains a record of past annual meetings.
 To date, the Association has held 94 Annual Meetings.
-The 95th Annual Meeting will be held in Denver, Colorado, USA, March 18-21, 2026, in the Sheraton Downtown Denver.
+The 95th Annual Meeting will be held in Denver, Colorado, USA, March 18–21, 2026, in the Sheraton Downtown Denver.

 The locations of past and future meetings of the Association are listed below: